 Doctors often suspect another cause of symptoms and do not go through the diagnostic testing necessary to detect pancreatic cancer.
 An incorrect diagnosis and inappropriate therapy greatly affects your prognosis.

-Anyone with a history of exposure to PFAS chemicals during military service should take special note of the symptoms and immediately seek medical attention.
+Firefighters with a history of exposure to PFAS chemicals during military service should take special note of the symptoms and immediately seek medical attention.
 An accurate and early diagnosis can change your prognosis but also gives you the right to be entitled to compensation.